 Tests and Exams

-During a physical exam, the health care provider may find:
+During a physical exam, your health care provider may find:

-- Numbness in the palm, thumb, index finger, middle finger, and thumb side of the ring finger
+- Numbness in the palm, thumb, index finger, middle finger, and thumb side of your ring finger

 - Weak hand grip

-- Tapping over the median nerve at the wrist may cause pain to shoot from the wrist to the hand (this is called the Tinel sign)
+- Tapping over the median nerve at your wrist may cause pain to shoot from your wrist to your hand (this is called the Tinel sign)

-- Bending the wrist forward all the way for 60 seconds will usually result in numbness, tingling, or weakness (this is called the Phalen test)
+- Bending your wrist forward all the way for 60 seconds will usually result in numbness, tingling, or weakness (this is called the Phalen test)

 Tests that may be ordered include:

-- Wrist x-rays should be done to rule out other problems (such as wrist arthritis)
+- Wrist x-rays to rule out other problems, such as arthritis in your wrist

 Treatment of Carpal tunnel syndrome